mwp-g/MWPG-DMR/README.md

 ## Datasets

-We provided our processed Math23K dataset in the `data` folder, and you can make your own dataset in the same form.
+We provided our processed Math23K dataset in the `data` folder.

 ## Instructions